imsachinkati/nodejs-with--CI-CD/README.md

 # nodejs-with--CI-CD

-We will Use github action to set up CI CD pipeline to Deploy your project  to AWS EC2 Full guide to automatic deployment to AWS EC2 using GitHub Action with nodejs api as example in hindi
+We will Use github action to set up CI CD pipeline to Deploy your project  to AWS EC2